 Spring is almost here, and that means it’s time to start thinking about opening your pond for another season.
-Here are a few tips you can follow to help you get your pond cleaning done right and your pond in top shape.
+With a bit of work now, you can ensure your pond will look its best, with minimal maintenance during the summer.
+Here are a few tips you can follow to help you get your pond opened properly.

 Once your ice has thawed, the first thing to do is to do a proper pond cleaning.
 During autumn, if you did not cover the pond with a leaf net, a lot of leaves and debris may have fallen into the pond and slowly decomposed over the winter forming a heavy sludge on the bottom.
 Pond vacuums work great for this job and make pond cleaning much easier.
 It is necessary to remove as much of this sludge and debris as possible.
 If you have a small pond with no fish you may want to completely drain the pond, rinse it out and refill it.
 Remember not to use soap or any harsh chemicals.

 If you kept your pond clean and free from leaves last fall, you should install the pump and filter as soon as possible to get the water circulating and filtering.
 If your pond is really dirty, it might be better to clean it before starting the filtration system to prevent it from clogging too often.
 Your pump should match the size of the pond, meaning, it should pump the volume of your pond every 1-2 hours to provide adequate circulation and aeration.
 If you are keeping goldfish or koi, a biofilter is essential to maintain proper water quality.
 Bigger is always better when it comes to pumps and filters.
 Larger filters require less cleaning which means less work for you, and healthier water for the fish.
 Spring is the time to start seeding your biological filter with cold water beneficial bacteria, these are available in powder or liquid form and will kick-start your filter and help improve water quality greatly.
 Regular additions of sludge reducing bacteria will also help to break down sludge and organic matter in the pond.